kristoffer-dyrkorn/software-renderer/tutorial/README.md

 We will first build a simple version to get to know the concepts.
 Then we will gradually refine the code - and you will get to know more details and the reasoning behind the changes in each step.

-0. The principles behind all of this (and some setup code)
+1. The principles behind all of this
+2. Some setup code to start with
-1. The first, basic rasterizer
+3. The first, basic rasterizer
-2. Moar triangles, moar problems
+4. Moar triangles, moar problems
-3. We've got to move it
+5. We've got to move it
-4. Let's go continuous!
+6. Let's go continuous!
-5. Let's fix this
+7. Let's fix this
-6. Time to go incremental
+8. Time to go incremental
-7. Fixing a bug
+9. Fixing a bug
-8. Even more optimizations (?)
+10. Even more optimizations (?)